-The hostel is ideally located next to the main railway station in Berlin, Ostbahnhof, which means it’s easy to get around the city while staying at MEININGER.
+The hostel is ideally located next to one of the main railway stations in Berlin, Ostbahnhof, which means it’s easy to get around the city while staying at MEININGER.

 The hostel has a range of rooms for any traveller’s needs from single, twin and shared accommodation.
 There is a shared kitchen, so you can cook up a storm too.

 There’s also a laundry area if you need to wash your clothes during your stay.

 Another benefit of staying here is that you are close to numerous cafes, restaurants, bars and clubs which makes it one of the best places to stay in Berlin!

 The Circus Hostel is a great place to stay if you are looking to save a bit of money during your trip to Berlin.

 It is a Berlin hostel that is on the cheap side, and offers a lot of bang for your buck!

 The hostel has its own cafe and microbrewery on-site, which means you can chill out in comfort.
 Circus Hostel also organises karaoke, live music and trivia nights, which are a great way to meet fellow travellers.

 The rooms in the hostel are clean and spacious, with a range of room sizes to meet everyone’s needs!
 It’s also close to museums in Berlin and other attractions in the city.

 There isn’t a kitchen, but other than this, it’s one of the top hostels in Berlin to stay at if you’re on a short trip.